miriammenzel/PLImig/README.md

 ![](./img/hist_transmittance_256bins.png)

-While the structure of those histograms is similar for complete measurements, this tool will fail if only a part of a measurement is used as the input for **PLImg**.
+While the structure of those histograms is similar for complete measurements, this tool will fail if only a part of a measurement is used as the input for **PLImig**.
-If a non median filtered NTransmittance is used as input, **PLImg** will generate the median10NTransmittance automatically and save it as **[...]_Mask_[...].h5**.
+If a non median filtered NTransmittance is used as input, **PLImig** will generate the median10NTransmittance automatically and save it as **[...]_Mask_[...].h5**.
 The dataset will match the original dataset of the input files or is set by the `--dataset` parameter when starting the program.